 As far as the characters go, it varies.
 There’s a sequence featuring a Hollywood tour guide that has a certain goofball energy to it.
 And there’s a slightly infectious whimsy to the woman’s story of searching for extraterrestrial contact like a girl who runs away from home to locate the North Pole and meet Santa.

 Other characters don’t have so much going for them.
 The saga of the poet and the cult ladies never finds its footing.
-While the cult ladies are appropriately weird in a way that’s both fun and progressively unsettling.
-Gayne tries to work in some kind of family drama and turn the whole thing into a psychedelic spirit journey, like when Johnny Cash was that coyote on The Simpsons.
-Not only does Gayne not give us a reason to be interested in the poet, but the poetry’s written in such a way that makes him insufferable to listen to, saying things like “I believe in art and expression.”
-He’s like a college student who took one creative writing class and now believes he has a third eye.
-By the way, if you have to tell people you’re a poet, you’re not a poet.
-If you’re a good one, it will precede you; if you’re a bad one, keep it to yourself.
+Though the cult ladies prove to be appropriately weird in a way that’s both fun and progressively unsettling.
+Gayne tries to work in some family drama and turn the whole thing into a psychedelic spirit journey, like when Johnny Cash was that coyote on The Simpsons.